disco-speech/DisCo-Speech/README.md

 </div>

 ## 📝 Abstract
-Recent codec-based language models~(LMs) have revolutionized text-to-speech~(TTS).
+Recent codec-based language models (LMs) have revolutionized text-to-speech (TTS).
 However, since standard codecs tightly couple timbre and prosody, continuation-based LMs inevitably replicate this entanglement, hindering independent control.
 Recent efforts attempt to break this entanglement via codec design, but insufficient decoupling remains a critical bottleneck.
-To tackle this challenge, we propose DisCo-Speech, a zero-shot \textbf{co}ntrollable TTS framework that enables prosody control and voice cloning via a \textbf{dis}entangled speech codec (DisCodec) and an LM-based generator.
+To tackle this challenge, we propose DisCo-Speech, a zero-shot cotrollable TTS framework that enables prosody control and voice cloning via a disentangled speech codec (DisCodec) and an LM-based generator.
 The core component, DisCodec, contains two core stages: 1) Tri-factor disentanglement: using parallel encoders and hybrid correlation-based losses, it explicitly decouples speech into content, prosody, and timbre subspaces; 2) Fusion and reconstruction: given the learned subspaces, DisCodec decoder further fuses content and prosody into unified content-prosody tokens suitable for LM prediction, while jointly optimizing reconstruction quality to resolve the inherent trade-off between disentanglement and reconstruction.
 With this design, the LM performs contextual prosodic continuation from a style prompt while the decoder handles target timbre injection, forming DisCo-Speech's zero-shot control paradigm.